- Home

 - Any permit granted requires that a reliable water supply, under pressure, must be available by hose line within 20 feet of the burn site.

-- In multi-family dwellings (apartments and condominiums), charcoal burners, other open-flame cooking devices and other devices that produce ashes or embers, shall not be operated on balconies or within 20 feet of combustible construction.
-LP-gas cooking devices having one LP-gas container with a water capacity not greater than 20 pounds may be operated per manufacturer’s instructions or within 10 feet from structures or combustible materials.
+Charcoal burners, other open-flame cooking devices and other devices that produce ashes or embers, shall not be operated on balconies or within 25 feet of any structure or combustible material.
+LP-gas cooking devices having one LP-gas container with a capacity not greater than 20 pounds may be operated per manufacturer’s instructions.

 Penalty